 - Your finances are causing stress or arguments at home.

 You don’t have to wait until you are at the end of your rope to get help from a credit counselor.
-If you are struggling with debt or unable to set up or follow a budget, a credit counselor can assist you.
+If you are struggling with debt or are unable to set up or follow a budget, a credit counselor can assist you.
 Getting help before your finances become an issue is often a better choice than waiting until you’re already in trouble.

 What to Look For